40net-cloud/fortinet-oci-solutions/FortiGate/Standalone/readme.md

 The bootstrap sets MTU 9000 on both interfaces.

 Confirm that the entire traffic path supports jumbo frames before retaining this setting.
 Otherwise, use the OCI and FortiOS default MTU or configure a tested value.

-### Debug outputs only

-The Terraform configuration exports selected Marketplace package and configuration details but does not export the instance OCID, VNIC IDs, private IPs, public IPs, or HTTPS URL.

-### Schema inconsistencies

-The Resource Manager schema contains fields and outputs that do not match the Terraform implementation.
-Examples include:

-- Output names that do not exist in Terraform.
-- `cluster_ip` for a standalone deployment.
-- Misspelled `Open FotiGate`.
-- Inputs that are not used.
-- Dependencies on a nonexistent generic `vm_compute_shape` input.
-- A memory default that is not present in the allowed enum.
-- Shape choices that should be verified against current Fortinet support.

 ## Supported licensing